What is The Difference Between Offset and Digital Printing?

 Features | Offset Printing | Digital Printing |

-Cost Set up |
+Set up Cost |

 Higher cost setup due to printing plates |

-Lower, as it is a direct print of the digital |
+Lower as it is a direct print digital |

 Print Quality |